alerut/LS_LAF/README.md

 # LS_LAF
 Supplemental Materials for
-"Lying about the future: Shuar-Achuar epistemic norms in the context of predictions and commitments" Erut, Smith, & Barrett (forthcoming)
+Lying about the future: Shuar-Achuar epistemic norms, predictions, and commitments

+A. Erut,  K. M. Smith, & H. C. Barrett (fothcoming)